-In Experiment 6 we change the parameters that define the visco-elastic characteristics of the faults along the eastern edge of Sicily (fault 15 in Fig. 3) and the western edge of the northcentral Apennines (faults 28, 29 in Fig. 3).
-The level of the synthetic seismicity obtained along these faults with Experiment 5 is too high.
+the north-central Apennines (faults 28, 29 in Fig. 2), since the level of the synthetic seismicity obtained along these faults with Experiment 5 is too high.
 The faults along the eastern edge of Sicily and the western edge of the northern Apennines are located in extensional zones and we assume that the Earth crust here is possibly softer and more plastic than in other parts of the region.
-This assumption is in accordance with the heat flow data (Pollack et al., 1993; Della Vedova et al., 2001) and with the lithospheric S-wave velocities, as reported by Panza et al. (2003) and it allows us to assume that a considerable part of stress is released through creep without earthquakes.
-We therefore increase the parameters W and $W_s$ that control the increment rate of the inelastic displacements and that may decrease the level of the synthetic seismicity along the faults 15, 28, 29.
-On the contrary, we decrease W and $W_s$ for the faults along the eastern edge of the north-central Apennines (faults 25, 26, 27), as the heat flow is low here (Pollack et al., 1993; Della Vedova et al., 2001).
+This assumption is in accordance with the heat flow data (POLLACK et al., 1993; DELLA VEDOVA et al., 2001) and with the lithospheric S-wave velocities, as reported by PANZA et al. (2003) and it allows us to assume that a considerable part of stress is released through creep without earthquakes.
+We therefore increase the parameters W and $W_s$ that control the increment rate of the inelastic displacements and that may decrease the level of the synthetic seismicity along faults 15, 28, 29.
+On the contrary, we decrease W and $W_s$ for the faults along the eastern edge of the north-central Apennines (faults 25, 26, 27), as the heat flow is low here (POLLACK et al., 1993; DELLA VEDOVA et al., 2001).
 As a result the synthetic seismicity in the western edge of the north-central Apennines and in the eastern edge of Sicily decreases.

-The sixth variant of the model qualitatively reproduces the basic features of the observed seismicity: mainly the epicenter distribution and the relative levels of seismicity in different parts of the region, and the tectonic motions in the study area.
+The sixth variant of the model qualitatively reproduces the basic features of the observed seismicity: Mainly the epicenter distribution and the relative levels of seismicity in different parts of the region, and the overall tectonic motions in the study area.
 Therefore in the following we analyze quantitatively and discuss in detail the results of Experiment 6.